racket/rhombus/resources/plan.md

 true about the completed language.
 [Note: In the end, we picked Rhombus for the language name, too.]

+CHANGE POLICY: Breaking changes are allowed and expected.
+Some effort should be made to smooth out incompatibilities in the short run (e.g., leaving a deprecated name in place for a while).

 CONCLUSION: The decision of whether this conversion succeeds— including which things really should be converted or not and when progress is sufficient to consider the next step—is up to Racket